natgabrielli/friendly-collab-party/README.md

-# Friendly Collab Party
+ Friendly Collab Party

-be able to share documents and keep all the versions under control
+## Description of my project

+Hello everyone!
+This is the "Friendly Collab Party"folder.

+- Learn about versions
+- Learn about colaboration
+- Work with GitHub